MOPLAH CARNAGE – THE FORGOTTEN TRAGEDY

 But the 1921 genocide was not the first.
 It was the last major genocidal death dance to decimate the Hindus.
 Hyder Ali and his tyrant son Tipu’s military actions against the Nambudris and Nairs weakened the political and social position of these castes.
 The Mappillas were then free to act with extreme antagonism against the majority Hindus of the region.
 The persecution, forced conversions, murder forced migration of Hindus from the region were the weapons used to decimate the Hindus.
 Any attempt to resist was brutally put down by Tipu.
 The Moplahs organised themselves into terrifying bands of marauders who, in Ernad and Walluvanad, became a law unto themselves.
 The defeat of Tipu and the subsequent British land settlement policies in Malabar, lead to the restoration of the social and economic position of the Hindus.

 The violence unleashed by the moplah was characteristic in its brutality and barbarism.
 The moplah, instigated by calls of Jihad given out by the maulvis, would form armed bands (sometimes called the Fidayeen).
 They would divorce their wives, settle all their affairs, seek forgiveness from all.
 After their farewells, they would move at night to attack the selected village of Hindus.
 They would first attack the prosperous Hindu merchant/Village elder/Brahman/Temple Priest.
-They would murder the men in the most brutal manner, rape the women and torture them to death.
-The children were usually killed in front of the parents.
+They would murder the men in the most brutal manner, rape the women and then torture them to death.
+The children were usually killed in front of the parents before they too were killed.
 After this they would loot the house and then move on to the surrounding areas – targeting Hindu households and repeating the same template of brutal murders, rape & torture of women and graphic murder of children.
 After setting the victim houses on fire they would attack the temples and desecrate and loot them.
 After their orgy of violence they would seek refuge in either the nearest mosque or their first victim’s house and then fortify the same for their last stand.
 When the British police would arrive they would attack the police in a mad rage that only religious fanatics can unleash.

 The ensuing clash would end in all the moplah of the attack party and many British police men, dead.